wikibonsai/wikibonsai/README.md

 These are the workflows the WikiBonsai project enables for markdown-based collections of notes:

-1. Mechanics to build a unified "[semantic tree][wibomd-repo-semtree]" or "knowledge bonsai" across a collection of markdown files.
+1. [Mechanics][wibomd-repo-semtree] to build a unified "[semantic tree][reddit-musk]" or "knowledge bonsai" across a collection of markdown files.
-2. Expanded syntax for [`[[wikirefs]]`][wibomd-repo-wikirefs] for quick associative linking (a.k.a. "wikilink", "bidirectional link", "internal link", etc.).
+2. Expanded [`[[wikirefs]]`][wibomd-repo-wikirefs] syntax for quick associative linking (a.k.a. "wikilink", "bidirectional link", "[internal link][mediawiki-internal-link]", etc.).
-3. [Graph][wibomd-repo-treehouze] utilities to visualize the relationships formed by the syntaxes 1 + 2 and unify them into an interactive "[memory palace][memory-palace]".
+3. [Graph][wibomd-repo-treehouze] utilities to visualize the relationships formed by syntaxes 1 + 2 and unify them into an interactive "[memory palace][memory-palace]".
 4. A lean, [yaml][yaml]-like [markup language for attributes][wibomd-repo-caml-mkdn] (with `[[wikiref]]` support).

-These workflows are what define the "WikiBonsai" style digital garden.
-[Semantic trees][wibomd-repo-semtree] in particular distinguish this variety from any ole "digital garden".
+These workflows are what distinguish the "WikiBonsai" from other styles of digital garden -- particularly the [semantic tree][reddit-musk].

 ## Project Info